.

 Don’t fall victim to common myths.

-While building homegrown laboratory information system software may seem cost-effective if you dig a bit deeper it becomes clear that hidden costs will most certainly arise.
+While building a homegrown laboratory information system software may seem cost-effective, if you dig a bit deeper, it’s clear that hidden costs will most certainly arise.

 With the laboratory landscape evolving rapidly, relying on vendor-supported LIS system software ensures faster implementation, better security, regulatory compliance, and ongoing innovation, making it the more sustainable choice for most laboratories.